Tanishq: Gulf region

 The first international Tanishq store was opened in October 2020, in Dubai in the market area of Meena Bazar.
 Subsequently, the brand added stores in Dubai, Abu Dhabi and Sharjah.
 In 2023, the brand entered Qatar with two stores in Doha.
 In December 2024, Tanishq opened a boutique store in Dubai Gold Souk.

 United States

 In 2023, Tanishq opened its first store in New Jersey on Oak Tree Road, a shopping district for Indian goods and services.
 In 2023, it added two stores in Texas.

 Singapore

 Tanishq store in Little India, Singapore.

 On 4 November 2023, Tanishq launched a boutique store in Singapore at the intersection of Serangoon Road and Syed Alwi Road in Little India.

 Name

 The name Tanishq was chosen by Titan's first managing director Xerxes Desai.
-The name was formed by combining the first two letters from "Tan" (means body) and निष्क "NIṢK" (meaning gold coin or necklace in Sanskrit), although the क k has been modified into a क़ q.
+The name was formed by combining the first two letters from "Ta" (means tata) and निष्क "NIṢK" (meaning gold ornament in Sanskrit), although the क k has been modified into a क़ q.
 According to another sources, the name is formed with the two words Tan (body) and Nishk (gold ornament) in the Sanskrit language, a name synonymous to superior craftsmen or absolute design.